AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

 Slave Server's - Centos7 ( installed with cPanel DNS only which is licensed free ).Rest of the software is installed automatically at cluster setup.

+.. tip:: The servers hostname must be valid and should resolve correctly(atleast from inside the master and slaves).
+          It is recommended that they resolve correctly on the internet

 .. tip:: CentOS7 is recommended